paragpathak2006/Add_skirt_soln/README.md

 # Add_skirt_soln

-- Two sample input parts (Parts.STL and Parts.txt) are in Parts/ folder.
+- Two sample input parts (Parts.STL and Parts.txt) are in the Parts/ folder.
-- Two sample outputs -stl-out (1 & 2) in root folder provided.
+- Two sample outputs -stl-out (1 & 2) in the root folder provided.
 ## Running
 - Run Debug/MachinaLabs.exe
-- When promted, please enter 1/2 to pick the sample input.
+- When prompted, please enter 1/2 to pick the sample input.
-- Set the paramters in the parameters.h header
+- Set the parameters in the parameters.h header

 ## Parameters
-To edit parameters , go to parameters.h in IO/ and set the folloing values.
+To edit parameters, go to parameters.h in IO/ and set the following values.
 -         step = 10: 1/2/4/5/10/20/25/50 factors of 100
--         slope = 4: For tangents of the hermite curves
+-         slope = 4: For tangents of the Hermite curves
 -         min_angle = 10: Minimum difference between two consecutive skirt boundary segments to split the node into multiple nodes
 -         sprawl = 4- Increases the spread of the skirt
--         tolerence = 1e-5: Tolenrece for point equivalency.
+-         tolerance = 1e-5: Tolenrece for point equivalency.

 ## Test cases
-- Part.txt: a simple 2 faces tessalation
+- Part.txt: a simple 2 faces tessellation
 ![2 -part-txt-stl](https://user-images.githubusercontent.com/31978917/197202176-8a861227-9371-49c5-9716-56cb05386655.png)
-- Part.STL: The given sample part to tessalate
+- Part.STL: The given sample part to tessellate
 ![1 -part-stl](https://user-images.githubusercontent.com/31978917/197202121-11ca0a4e-2b65-402b-9267-af730f192f7e.png)

 ## Space map implementation
-The space map implementation is what reduces the time complexity of the problem of the problem from O(n2) to O(n) enabling quick topology generation from point clouds.
+The space map implementation reduces the time complexity of the problem of the problem from O(n2) to O(n) enabling quick topology generation from point clouds.

 See [Header/IO/Finder.h](https://github.com/paragpathak2006/Add_skirt_soln/blob/main/Header/IO/Finder.h)